Companions of Liberation: Attribution

+Charles never appointed his son a Companion of the Liberation, stating tout le monde sait que tu fus mon premier compagnon ("everyone knows that you were my first companion"), probably to avoid being open to possible accusations of nepotism.
+Yet, in the opinion of some Gaullists and companions, Philippe would have been deserving of the honour, given his immediate engagement in Free France and his service in the army for five years, often at the forefront.
+Nor did Philippe's father award his son the Medal of the Resistance.), or later like Michel Debré, were not made companions, sometimes to the chagrin of the general.

 It can also be noticed that the Companions were chosen from among those who, at one time or another, took the risk of opposing the Vichy regime as the Free French had done.
 Thus, for example, Marshal de Lattre was made a companion while Marshal Juin was not.

 Ten percent of the Companions of the Liberation were under 20 years of age at the start of the war, in 1939.